 What qualities does JEMS look for in a good EMS shot?

 We look for sharp, well-framed images with room around the frame edges to crop.
 For photographers who regularly respond to fire/rescue/EMS calls, we encourage shooting the scene from as many different angles as possible, concentrating on both the action and the smaller details.
 When possible, please shoot and submit vertical and horizontal formats of the same scene.
-We prefer photos that show rescuers, paramedics and emergency workers interacting with victims, performing medical or rescue-related tasks or using equipment.
+We prefer photos that show rescuers, paramedics and emergency workers interacting with patients, performing medical or rescue-related tasks or using equipment.
 Please include captions that indicate response organizations pictured, city, state and type of incident.

 What image format should I use?

-- Digital images in jpg, TIFF, or EPS format at 72 dpi for initial review.
+We accept digital images in jpg, TIFF, or EPS format at 72 dpi for initial review.
 We require 300 dpi resolution for publication.

-Note: Please DO NOT send negatives.
+Note: Please DO NOT send negatives, prints or transparencies

 What are the basic guidelines for digital photos?